Tsung-Ping/Chord-Jazzification/Chord_Jazzification_Dataset/README.md

 e.g., C:M = C major, c#:m = C# minor<br />

 ## Roman Numeral
-Roman Numeral denotes the scale degree on which a chord is built, as well as the quality and the inversion information, e.g., V7stands for a dominant seventh chord in root position.
+Roman Numeral denotes the scale degree on which a chord is built, as well as the quality and the inversion information, e.g., V7stands for a dominant seventh chord in root position.<br />
 <br />
 Vocabulary:<br />
 upper case Roman numeral = mojor triad<br />